 Invented by Frank Meier in 1925, the Mimosa was first served at The Ritz Hotel in Paris.
 Eventually, it was picked up by the British and was loved so much by the royal family that it took the rest of the world by storm.
 Nowadays, both American and European brunches are incomplete without a Mimosa.
 The cocktail is so popular there is even a National Mimosa Day to celebrate it (May 16th if you were wondering).

-Want to indulge in a delightfully refreshing Italian cocktail this summer?
+Want to indulge in a delightfully refreshing Italian cocktail?
 Read our article on the 3 best Campari cocktails that Italy has to offer.